Political ideologies in the United States: Gilded Age

-The Progressive Era
+Progressive Era

 In the 1890s and 1900s, progressivism developed as a major political ideology in the United States.
 Progressives opposed the effects of industrialization in the United States, supporting major governmental and societal reform to counteract them.
 These reforms were inspired by the moral ethos of evangelicalism and the development of the social sciences.
 Progressives sought to end corruption, increase public participation in government, and expand government with the goal of improving society.
 The progressive movement resulted in the rejection of laissez-faire capitalism in the United States and the foundation of welfare capitalism.

 Progressives came from multiple political traditions and developed many new political ideas.
 Progressives typically supported direct democracy and oversaw several reforms that gave more voting power to the citizens.
 These reforms included the implementation of primary elections to choose party candidates and the direct election of senators through the ratification of the Seventeenth Amendment.
 Regarding social issues, progressives typically believed that the government was best fit to make decisions about behavior through social control.
 The most prominent example of this was the prohibition on alcohol in the 1920s.
 Progressives also advocated for compulsory sterilization of those deemed "unfit".
 Progressives in the early-20th century raised first-wave feminism and women's suffrage into the mainstream, guaranteeing universal suffrage to all women through the ratification of the Nineteenth Amendment.

 The Democrats during the Progressive Era moved away from the conservative, small government ideology under which they had operated in the late-19th century.
 The Democratic Party at this time did not advocate a single ideological system but was composed of several competing populist factions that opposed the Republican Party.
 The Democrats adopted a reformed view of democracy in which political candidates sought support directly rather than through intermediaries such as political machines.
 Many progressive reforms became popular within the Democratic Party to increase direct democracy and give citizens more power over government operations, and they also adopted the idea of the Living Constitution during this period.
 During the presidency of Woodrow Wilson, Wilsonianism was developed as a liberal internationalist foreign relations ideology.

 Republicans during the Progressive Era were divided between a conservative faction and a progressive faction.
 Theodore Roosevelt split from the Republican Party in 1912, and his supporters formed the short-lived Progressive Party.
 This party advocated a strong collectivist government and a large number of social and political reforms.
 Far-left ideologies also saw brief popularity during this time.
 The Socialist Party of America was led by Eugene V. Debs and advocated for collective ownership of many industries.
 The anarchist movement in the United States was responsible for several terrorist attacks during the 1910s.
-The Red Scare, a strong backlash to these leftist movements, formed in 1919.
+The first Red Scare, a strong backlash to these leftist movements, formed in 1919.